potassco/clingo/INSTALL.md

   Python support is detected; otherwise, Python support will simply be disabled if not detected.
   (Default: `OFF`)
+- The variable `CLINGO_PYTHON_VERSION` can be used to select a specific python version.
+For example, passing `-DCLINGO_PYTHON_VERSION:LIST="3.6;EXACT"` to cmake requires python version 3.6 to be available.
+Starting with cmake 3.15, variable `Python_ROOT` can be used to specify where to search for a python installation (the documentation of cmake's `FindPython` module has further information).
 - If option `PYCLINGO_USER_INSTALL` is enabled, the clingo Python module is installed in the users home directory; otherwise it is installed in the system's Python library directory.